1943 Argentine Revolution

 The 1943 Argentine Revolution (also known as the 1943 Argentine coup d'état, the June Revolution or the Revolution of '43) was a coup d'état on 4 June 1943 that ended the government of Ramón Castillo, who had been fraudulently elected to the office of vice-president before succeeding to the presidency in 1942 as part of the period known as the Infamous Decade.
 The coup d'état was launched by the lodge "United Officers' Group" (GOU), a secret military organization of nationalist nature.
 Although its soldiers shared different views of nationalism: there were Catholic nationalists, Radicals, military with a more pragmatic approach, and even fascists.
 The military was opposed to Governor Robustiano Patrón Costas, Castillo's hand-picked successor, a major landowner in Salta Province and a primary stockholder in the sugar industry.
 The only serious resistance to the military coup came from the Argentine Navy, which confronted the advancing army columns at the Navy Petty-Officers School of Mechanics.

 It was the military government that "incubated" Peronism.
-The coup of June 4, 1943, is considered by some historians as the true date of the birth of the movement created by Juan Perón.
-Perón in 1946 chose June 4 to take office to honor the 1943 coup, which established the only dictatorship that began and ended on the same date.
+The coup of June 4, 1943 is considered by some historians as the true date of the birth of the movement created by Juan Perón.
+Perón in 1946 chose June 4 to take office to honor the 1943 coup.